jamiemcg10/MyVirtualCookbook/README.md

 <br>

 ### User Accounts
 New users must first create an account.
-You can register using an email address and password or by linking to your Google or Facebook account.
+You can register using an email address and password or by linking to your Google account.

 <br>